ocaml/ocaml.org/data/planet/hannes/deploying-reproducible-unikernels-with-albatross.md

 <p>So, the main albatross-daemon runs with superuser privileges to create virtual machines, and opens a unix domain socket where the clients and other daemons are connecting to.
 The other daemons are executed with normal user privileges, and never write anything to disk.</p>
 <p>The albatross-daemon keeps state about the running unikernels, and if it is restarted, the unikernels are started again.
 Maybe worth to mention that this lead sometimes to headaches (due to data being dumped to disk, and the old format should always be supported), but was also a huge relief to not have to care about creating all the unikernels just because albatross-daemon was killed.</p>
 <h2>Remote management</h2>
-<p>There's one more daemon program, either albatross-tls-inetd (to be executed by inetd), or albatross-tls-endpoint.
-They accept clients via a remote TCP connection, and establish a mutual-authenticated TLS handshake.
-When done, they forward the command to the respective Unix domain socket, and send back the reply.</p>
+<p>There's one more daemon program: albatross-tls-endpoint.
+It accepts clients via a remote TCP connection, and establish a mutual-authenticated TLS handshake.
+When done, the command is forwarded to the respective Unix domain socket, and the reply is sent back to the client.</p>
 <p>The daemon itself has a X.509 certificate to authenticate, but the client is requested to show its certificate chain as well.
 This by now requires TLS 1.3, so the client certificates are sent over the encrypted channel.</p>
-<p>A step back, x X.509 certificate contains a public key and a signature from one level up.
+<p>A step back, X.509 certificate contains a public key and a signature from one level up.
 When the server knows about the root (or certificate authority (CA)) certificate, and following the chain can verify that the leaf certificate is valid.
 Additionally, a X.509 certificate is a ASN.1 structure with some fixed fields, but also contains extensions, a key-value store where the keys are object identifiers, and the values are key-dependent data.
 Also note that this key-value store is cryptographically signed.</p>
 <p>Albatross uses the object identifier, assigned to Camelus Dromedarius (MirageOS - 1.3.6.1.4.1.49836.42) to encode the command to be executed.
 This means that once the TLS handshake is established, the command to be executed is already transferred.</p>
 <p>In the leaf certificate, there may be the &quot;create unikernel&quot; command with the unikernel image, it's boot parameters, and other resources.
 Or a &quot;read the console of my unikernel&quot;.
 In the intermediate certificates (from root to leaf), resource policies are encoded (this path may only have X unikernels running with a total of Y MB memory, and Z MB of block storage, using CPUs A and B, accessing bridges C and D).
 From the root downwards these policies may only decrease.
 When a unikernel should be created (or other commands are executed), the policies are verified to hold.
 If they do not, an error is reported.</p>
 <h2>Fleet management</h2>